 \subsection{TDC}

 The TDC measures the Time of Arrival (TA) of the AFE signal, in terms of its phase with respect to a reference clock running at 40 MHz.
-At the same time the TDC measures the Time Over Threshold (ToT) of the signal to correct the signal Time Walk to improve the TA measurement (Fig.~\ref{fig:tdcMeasScheme}). \rnote{The ToT resolution will define the granularity of the TA correction, which in turn will affect the overall detector resolution.
+At the same time the TDC measures the Time Over Threshold (ToT) of the signal to correct the signal Time Walk to improve the TA measurement (Figure~\ref{fig:tdcMeasScheme}). \rnote{The ToT resolution will define the granularity of the TA correction, which in turn will affect the overall detector resolution.
 The minimum required resolution for the ToT has been evaluated based on the expected AFE TA versus ToT relation to be \SI{0.6}{\nano\second} rms.}

-The TDC is based on a Vernier architecture, with two identical Digital Controlled Oscillators (DCOs) working at slightly different frequency (DCO\_1 is faster than DCO\_0) (Fig.~\ref{fig:tdcScheme}).
-The DCOs are made with a tapped delay line with tunable length (Fig. \ref{fig:dcoScheme}).
-Each one of the first four DCO step element is made with three different tri-state buffer in parallel, each one with different drive strength.
-The fine delay is tuned by enabling one them at a time.
+The TDC is based on a Vernier architecture \cite{bib:VernTech}, with two identical Digital Controlled Oscillators (DCOs) working at slightly different frequency (DCO\_1 is faster than DCO\_0) (Figure~\ref{fig:tdcScheme}).
+The DCOs are made with a tapped delay line with tunable length (Figure \ref{fig:dcoScheme}).
+Each \st{one} of the first four DCO step elements is made with three different tri-state buffers in parallel, each one with different drive strength.
+The fine delay is tuned by enabling one of them at a time.
 The last three stages are fixed delay cells and they are used for coarse adjustment.
-Each DCO drives a fast counter.
-When in stand-by, both DCO are stopped, saving power.
+Each DCO drives an 8~bit fast counter.
+When in stand-by, both DCO's are stopped, saving power.
 The signal edge starts the first DCO, whereas the second is started by the next reference clock edge.
-A Coincidence detector Circuit (CC) is used to detect when the two positive edges rise at the same time, indicating the end of measurement.
+A Coincidence detect\st{or} Circuit~(CC) is used to detect when the two positive edges rise at the same time, indicating the end of measurement.
 A third counter is driven by the first DCO to calculate the signal ToT.

 The TA is computed using: